-The City may only invest in:
+The City and Sports Corp may only invest in:

-- 1. Obligations of the United States or its agencies and instrumentalities (except for derivatives and mortgage pass-through securities). - 2.
-Repurchase agreements whose underlying collateral consists of obligations of the United States or its agencies and instrumentalities. - 3.
+- Obligations of the United States or its agencies and instrumentalities (except for derivatives and mortgage pass-through securities). - 2.
+Repurchase agreements whose underlying collateral consists of obligations of the United States or its agencies and instrumentalities, has a defined termination date, requires the securities being purchased by the entitiaty or cash held by the entity to be pledged to the entity, held in the entity's name, and deposited at the time the investment is made with the entity or with a third party selected and approved by the entity, and is placed through a primary government securities dealer as defined by the Federal Reserve or a financial institution doing business in this state Repurchase agreement means a simultaneous agreement to buy, hold for a specified time, and sell back at a future date, obligated tions of the United States or its agencies and instrumentalities.
+The term may not exceed 90 days. - 3.
 Municipal Securities (State, City, County, school or road district general obligation or revenue bonds) (out-of-state bonds shall only be general obligation bonds) with a remaining maturity of three years or less which have received a rating by at least two nationally recognized credit rating agencies of at least A or its equivalent. - 4.
-Public Funds Investment Pool with a weighted average maturity of 90 days or less whose investment objectives include seeking to maintain a stable net asset value of \$1 per share.
-The pool shall consist of the above securities plus the following securities created under the Interlocal Cooperation Act.
-The pool must enter into a contract approved (by resolution) by the Grand Prairie City Council to provide investment services to the City. - a.
-Commercial paper with a stated maturity of 90 days or less from the date of its issuance that either: - is rated not less than A-1, P-1, or the equivalent by at least two nationally recognized credit rating agencies, or - is rated at least A-1, P-1, or the equivalent by at least one nationally recognized credit rating agency and is fully secured by an irrevocable letter of credit issued by a bank organized and existing under the laws of the United States or any state thereof. - b.
-Prime domestic bankers' acceptances meaning a bankers' acceptance with a stated maturity of 270 days or less from the date of its issuance that will be, in accordance with its terms, liquidated in full at maturity, that is eligible for collateral for borrowing from a Federal

-Reserve bank, and that is accepted by a bank organized and existing under the laws of the United States or any state the short-term obligations of which (or of a bank holding company of which the bank is the largest subsidiary) are rated at least A-1, P-1, or the equivalent by at least one nationally recognized credit rating agency.
+Commercial paper with a stated maturity of 90 days or less from the date of its issuance that is rated at least A-1, P-1, or the equivalent by at least one nationally recognized credit rating agency and is fully secured by an irrevocable letter of credit issued by a bank organized and existing under the laws of the United States or any state thereof.
+The Sports Corp only allows this quality of commercial paper if managed through a local government investment pool. - 5.
+Servine domestic bankers' acceptances meaning a bankers' acceptance with a stated maturity of 270 days or less from the date of its issuance that will be, in accordance with its terms, liquidated in full at maturity, that is eligible for collateral for borrowing from a Federal Reserve bank, and that is accepted by a bank organized and existing under the laws of the United States or any state the short-term obligations of which (or of a bank holding company of which the bank is the largest